 4. Inform managers about the probation period terms

-Whenever a probationary period is in place, you need to make your managers aware of the terms.
-Rather than just speaking to them in person or sending emails, take the time to share the terms internally using the kiwiHR integrated resource management system.
+Whenever a probationary period is in place, you must inform your managers of the terms.
+Rather than just speaking to them in person or sending emails, take the time to share the terms internally using the kiwiHR by Tellent integrated resource management system.

 Using HR software allows you and your managers to all have access to the documents on a 24/7 basis.
 It keeps everyone on the same page and makes sure that there is no confusion.